 The inewsource reporting staff is embedded in the KPBS newsroom.
 It works both independently and with reporters on the KPBS staff.
 Most of our content is distributed across KPBS platforms, including Morning Edition and All Things Considered on radio, on Evening Edition — the KPBS nightly television news show– and on the website, KPBS.org.
 In total, KPBS reaches about 1.4 million people per week.

 CBS 8 has been San Diego’s top-rated news station for most of its history, with local weekday newscasts at 4:30 a.m., 5:00 a.m., 6:00 a.m., 11:00 a.m., 5:00 p.m., 6:30 p.m., and 11:00 p.m.
 It’s also the only station in the city to have maintained the same network affiliation (CBS) throughout its history.

-inewsource announced its partnership with CBS 8 in October 2016, and many inewsource stories now air on CBS 8’s 11 p.m. newscast where they reach a diverse audience across the region.
+inewsource announced its partnership with CBS 8 in October 2016, and inewsource stories now air on CBS 8’s 11 p.m. newscast and on its website, CBS8.com, where they reach a diverse audience across the region.

 inewsource and CBS 8 produced their first collaborative investigation — on the San Diego International Airport — in February 2017.